How objects and credentials are synchronized in an Azure Active Directory Domain Services managed domain

 |User attribute in Azure AD||User attribute in Azure AD DS|

 Attribute mapping for groups

 The following table illustrates how specific attributes for group objects in Azure AD are synchronized to corresponding attributes in Azure AD DS.

 |Group attribute in Azure AD||Group attribute in Azure AD DS|

 Synchronization from on-premises AD DS to Azure AD and Azure AD DS

 Azure AD Connect should only be installed and configured for synchronization with on-premises AD DS environments.
-It's not supported to install Azure AD Connect in an Azure AD DS managed domain to synchronize objects back to Azure AD.
+It's not supported to install Azure AD Connect in a managed domain to synchronize objects back to Azure AD.